 - water availability

-- altering their osmoregulatory environment by adjusting internal solute concentrations modifying turgor pressure (Figure 3)
+- altering their osmoregulatory environment by adjusting internal solute concentrations and modifying turgor pressure (Figure 3)

-ABA is a significant hormone produced by roots in contact with drying soils.
-Soil drying increases the concentration of ABA in the xylem sap as well as in the leaves (Lambers et al, 2008) and as a consequence there can be a rapid stomatal closure which minimises water loss (Taiz and Zeiger 2010).
+ABA is a significant hormone produced by roots in contact with dry soils.
+Soil drying increases the concentration of ABA in the xylem sap as well as in the leaves (Lambers et al, 2008) and as a consequence, there can be a rapid stomatal closure which minimises water loss (Taiz and Zeiger 2010).
 It has been postulated that roots might sense drying soils because of ABA release into the soil (Lambers et al, 2008).
-Abscission of leaves is a significant long term adjustment that improves the trees chances of survival and results from enhanced synthesis of ethylene (Taiz and Zeiger, 2002).
+Abscission of leaves is a significant long-term adjustment that improves the tree’s chances of survival and results from the enhanced synthesis of ethylene (Taiz and Zeiger, 2002).
 Leaf shedding in eucalypts is often observed (Pook, 1984) and reduces both transpirational surface area and photosynthetic activity.
 However, when water becomes available many eucalypt species re-foliate rapidly and photosynthetic activity is restored.

 Whether a tree reaches the turgor loss point can depend on the cell wall elasticity.
 Cell walls can be made more elastic by the actions of hormones such as auxins and ethylene (Taiz and Zeiger, 2010).
 The production of ethylene can be stimulated by the increased level of ABA.
 Trees may make the cell wall softer over a period of weeks.
 The adjusted elasticity allows transpiration to continue for longer before there is a loss of turgor, which permits metabolic processes such as photosynthesis to continue.
 While each cell may only hold a small amount of extra water, trees contain a great many cells and so the little bit of extra water in each cell might be the difference between the loss of turgor and survival.

 The overall effect of drought on a tree can be profound.
-Leaves tend to be smaller and thicker, xylem vessels are smaller, and the root:shoot ratio increases (Harris, Clark and Matheny, 2004).
+Leaves tend to be smaller and thicker, xylem vessels are smaller, and the root: shoot ratio increases (Harris, Clark and Matheny, 2004).
 Drought can affect photosynthesis for weeks or months depending on the extent of the drought (Kozlowski et al, 1997).
-Foliage symptoms of water stress include, bending, rolling, mottling, scorching, chlorosis, and shedding of leaves as well as early autumn coloration.
+Foliage symptoms of water stress include bending, rolling, mottling, scorching, chlorosis, and shedding of leaves as well as early autumn colouration.
 It may also cause dieback of twigs and branches in the extremities of the tree crowns (Coder, 1999).
-The width of growth rings for drought years will be narrower, because cambial growth slows or accelerates with rainfall.
-Furthermore, last season’s supply of growth material and resources limits the current year’s growth, so this year’s drought will effect next year’s cambial growth (Coder, 1999).
+The width of growth rings for drought years will be narrower because cambial growth slows or accelerates with rainfall.
+Furthermore, last season’s supply of growth material and resources limits the current year’s growth, so this year’s drought will affect next year’s cambial growth (Coder, 1999).
 So when water becomes limiting, tree growth is stunted.

 Effects of Flooding and Waterlogging